 About Artist Brushes for Wet-on-wet Landscape Painting

-Brushes for loose, wet-on-wet techniques of painting landscapes in oil or acrylic
+Brushes for loose, wet-on-wet techniques of painting landscapes in oil or acrylic are the same brush

 Which brushes for oil or acrylic painting?
 Where to buy? art brushes.